RazrFalcon/cargo-bloat/README.md

 ### License

-*cargo-bloat* is licensed under the MIT.
+*cargo-bloat* is licensed under the MIT license.